 SLI incorporates two main reflection sessions – one after the first day of service work and the second at the end of the program.
 Reflection sessions introduce students to service-learning and encourage them to think critically about the service in which they are participating.
 Less formal reflection that grows out of participant experiences often occurs throughout the program, as well.

 SLI tries to return to many of the same sites each year in order to maintain relationships with community partners.
 Many partners are connected to other components of the APPLES Service-Learning program, as well.
-Community partners for SLI 2019 included Battle Park, Carolina Campus Community Garden, Club Nova, IFC HomeStart, Orange County Schools, TABLE and SECU Family House.
+Past community partners have included Battle Park, Carolina Campus Community Garden, Club Nova, IFC HomeStart, Orange County Schools, TABLE and SECU Family House.

 For more information, contact APPLES.